 II.
 WATER SERVICE CHARGES

-Effective June 1, 2021, charges for all properties connected to the Water System shall be as follows:
+Effective June 1, 2021, charges for all properties connected to the Water System were approved and established as follows:

 Village Properties

-Properties located in whole or in part within the Village (“Village Properties”) shall be assessed and pay a $210.00 minimum charge (“Minimum Charge”).
-The Minimum Charge shall be paid in advance and cover the first twenty thousand gallons used.
+Properties located in whole or in part within the Village (“Village Properties”) shall be assessed a $210.00 minimum charge (“Minimum Charge”).
+The Minimum Charge shall be paid in advance and shall cover the first twenty thousand gallons used.
 (Owners of Village Properties who are eligible for the 50% senior citizen real property tax reductions may pay one half the Minimum Charge.)

-For usage in excess of twenty thousand gallons, property owners shall be assessed and pay an additional charge per thousand gallons used at the following “Metered Usage Rates”:
+For usage in excess of twenty thousand gallons, property owners shall be assessed an additional charge per thousand gallons used at the following “Metered Usage Rates”:

 $3.25 for usage 20,001 to 70,000 gallons;